Advice from a fellow Artist

 Yes, those things sound great!
 The issue is just how much can you expect from a giveaway?

-The biggest reason smaller accounts do giveaways is to gain new followers, and this is where they can be a let down.
-When it comes to rewarding current followers and keeping your current community engaged, giveaways can easily be successful.
+The biggest reason smaller accounts do giveaways is to gain new followers, and this is where they can be a letdown.
+When it comes to rewarding current followers and keeping your current community engaged, giveaways can be successful.

 How can you gain followers with a giveaway?

-Through asking others to tag their friends/family or share your post your work will be exposed to a new audience.
+In theory, asking others to tag their friends/family or share your post your work will expose you to a new audience.
 If these people like your work and like the item(s) you are giving away then they will follow you and tag more people.
 And the cycle continues.
-Plus, if your giveaway post gets a lot of engagement, it can potentially be boosted in the discover feed giving you access to an even larger audience.
+Plus, if your giveaway post gets a lot of engagement, it can potentially be boosted in the discover feed giving you access to an even larger audience